-Giulia is from Italy and she is currently working on her M.Sc thesis.
-She is modeling the CO chemistry of dense cores to investigate how molecular complexity develops during the formation of protostars.
+Giulia is from Italy and she is currently working on her Ph.D. thesis on the formation of methanol toward dense molecular cores.

 The ALMA Protostellar Interferometric Line Survey (PILS) is a project to survey the molecular complexity of protostars through high angular resolution and high sensitive observations with ALMA.
 The project is led by Jes Jørgensen and has a separate website where you read more about the project and its results.

 The ARTIST program was funded with the European Astronet framework by the German, Spanish and Dutch funding agencies led by Jes Jørgensen.
 The aim of the project was to develop a toolbox for radiative transfer analysis for interpretation of data from submillimeter telescopes.
 The project is now completed but you can read more about it here.